Skip to Content

 Carving a turkey

 Clear your cutting board and bring your white meat back to the cutting board.
 Rotate the wings to find the joint.
-While firmly holding the wing, cut where it meets the body.
-Serve whole.
+The wings are often a fun side item to serve alongside the main cuts.
+Wiggle each wing away from the body, while firmly holding the wing, cut through the joint to remove them where it meets the body.
+Serve whole and ready for the fastest grabbers!

 Carving a turkey